 What is recovery like?

-- Follow your healthcare provider’s specific incision care instructions.
+- Follow the instructions you have been given on how to care for your incision.
 Be sure to keep the surgical incision clean and dry.

 - Bathe as directed by your healthcare team.
 You may be asked to wash your hair daily.

 - Avoid dying your hair or getting a perm for 4 weeks post operatively.

 - Avoid wigs until about 3 to 4 weeks after surgery.
 It will take time for your surgical incision to fully heal.
 Ask your provider if a loose turban or hat is okay to wear.

 - Take pain medications as prescribed.
 Speak with your healthcare team before taking aspirin, ibuprofen or other blood thinning medications.